ValdiviaDev/RTS-balancing-research/docs/README.md

 # Map structuring

-When balancing maps and how they should be structured in RTS games, the first thing to take in account is that balancing maps from a competitive RTS videogame is much different from balancing a map from a 1 player campaign mode, or a game that is strictly a 1 player RTS video game.
+When balancing maps and how they should be structured in RTS games, the first thing to take in account is that when balancing maps from a competitive RTS videogame, it is very different to balance a map from a 1 player campaign mode, or a game that is strictly a 1 player RTS video game.
 Another thing to take in account is that, unlike previous sections, we are not working with numbers, but with the construction of a graphical terrain, so there wont be really precise methods or formulas for balancing a map.
 With all that said, let's start with the balance in competitive maps.

 ## Competitive Games

-When making a competitive map for an RTS game there is one basic principle to take in account, and the principal pilar to return to, when struggling to make a map structuring decision:
+When making a competitive map for an RTS game there is one basic principle to take in account, and a principal pillar to return to, when struggling to make a map structuring decision:

 * Symmetry